Flash Bios Service

 Must a Substitute- or Reserve-Chip be exactly the same model?

 No. Many other Chip-Manufacturers have identically constructed Chip-Types in their assortment.
-We are using some lists, called "Cross Reference Lists", which were created by some Chip-Manufacturers.
+I am using some lists, called "Cross Reference Lists", which were created by most of all Chip-Manufacturers.